thesteve0/LuceneSpatial/README.md

 This is the lucene web application that uses the spatial index created by spatialindexer.
 We are going to build a REST web service on top of the index

-It will be presented at FOSS4G 2013
+It was presented at FOSS4G 2013

 To use:

 1. Install the OpenShift command line tools and run *rhc setup*

 2. run the following command *rhc app create lucenespatial jbosseap-6*